In Innovation, What's Better Than The Golden Rule?

 You may recall that The Golden Rule says to "do unto (or for) others as you would have others do unto (or for) you".

 In today's world, however, The Golden Rule is not valuable enough as a platform for truly lasting innovation.
 It must be replaced by a much more precious metal in its title and purpose.
-The new "heart" of putting others first and bolder innovations.
+This new "precious metals rule" may be the new "heart" of putting others first and bolder innovations.
 It's called The Platinum Rule.